cmizony/project-tracker/README.md

 ## Project Tracker

 Project management application written in php using CodeIgniter Framework.
-Official website can be found at http://tracker.cmizony.com (with details to get a demo)
+Official website can be found at http://tracker.cmizony.com

+## Demo

+Hosted demo is available at [demo.tracker.cmizony.com](http://demo.tracker.cmizony.com).The database is reset daily

 ## Usage